Did you know that the United States Postal Service handles nearly 500 million pieces of mail each day?

 Some wedding venues have a long wait list that can set you back a few months or even a year.
 Did you know that one venue in New York is booked for the next ten years?

 During your planning, you’ll likely have to negotiate with several wedding venues before you settle on a location.
 When you send your wedding invitations, you need to include all the important details like the address.
 Save-the-dates are a helpful tool because guests can pencil you in on their calendars before you even know where the ceremony will take place.
+Once you have a location, you can include the venue details on your wedding invitations.

 If you’re worried about peak wedding seasons, it’s helpful to know that most couples choose to get married in the warmer months.
 In order to avoid losing guests to other commitments, you should definitely consider sending save-the-dates if you’re also planning a summer wedding.
+Even if your wedding will take place during a slower season, your guests will still appreciate the heads-up.

 Sending Wedding Invitations on a Budget